 Dr. Robertson brings to this position research and teaching expertise in African American literature and racial representations.
 His work is deeply rooted in the field of critical race studies, and will thus offer a strong foundation on which to build the Center.

-Dr. DeFreitas video on Who the Center for Critical Race Studies is For
+Who the Center for Critical Race Studies is For

 What is Critical Races Studies?